Cycling in the City

 Max Capacity: 10 riders

-Public tours are scheduled for (almost) every Saturday and Sunday from the end of April through October as well as some weekdays.
+Public tours will be scheduled for (almost) every Saturday and Sunday from mid-April through October as well as some weekdays.

 To book a private tour at the day and time of your convenience, email bookings@wheelhousedetroit.com.